TheDraperyLady/TarotCardLady/README.md

 All font files are included in `wp-content/uploads/2025/05/`.

 ## Contact Form
-The contact form uses Formspree.io for handling submissions.
-No additional setup required.
+The contact form uses Formkeep for handling submissions.

 ## Notes
 - All file paths have been converted to relative paths for GitHub Pages compatibility